As a church based in the local community we love to bring benefit to the people who live in

 South Indian Textile Art

-Early in 2018 Little Ilford Baptist Church coordinated a textile arts project funded by a generous 'Near Neighbours' grant from the Church Urban Fund.
+In 2018 Little Ilford Baptist Church coordinated a textile arts project funded by a generous 'Near Neighbours' grant from the Church Urban Fund.

 We ran embroidery sessions in a number of local community hubs focusing upon Kantha, an expression of South Indian Textile Art.
 Around 70 people from a variety of different ethnic backgrounds took part.
 We also held a number of joint sessions at the church, giving people the opportunity to come together and share their experiences.